AVEVA/sample-adh-omf_ingress-dotnet/README.md

 ## Send OMF Messages

-OMF messages sent to OCS are translated into objects native to the Sequential Data Store.
+OMF messages sent to ADH are translated into objects native to the Sequential Data Store.
 In this example, we send an OMF Type message which creates an SDS type in the data store, an OMF Container message which creates an SDS stream, and then send OMF Data messages, which use the containerId in the message body to route the data to the SDS stream.
 Refer to the data store documentation for how to view the types/streams/data in SDS.
 For each type of message, we first construct the message body using the OMF library:

 ```C#
 OmfTypeMessage typeMessage = OmfMessageCreator.CreateTypeMessage(typeof(DataPointType));